• Skip to primary navigation

 Instructions

-• In a frying pan, heat the olive oil and then add the onions and fry for a couple of minutes until they are starting to turn translucent.
+• In a frying pan on medium heat, heat the olive oil and then add the onions and fry for a couple of minutes until they are starting to turn translucent.

-• Remove from the heat, and stir in the soy or tamari sauce
+• Remove the pan from the heat and stir in the soy or tamari sauce.

-• In another pan, toast the walnuts over a medium high heat until they are golden brown.
+• In another pan over medium-high heat (or in a fan oven), toast the walnuts until they are golden brown.
 Stir frequently.

 • Salt to taste and blend once again before serving.